clach/Realtime-Vulkan-Hair/README.md

 One important feature that would greatly improve the look of our project is anti-aliasing, such as MSAAx4.
 This would help reduce a lot of the noise created by the very thin hair strands.

-If given more time, we also would like to add on onscreen GUI, perhaps by using Dear Imgui.
+If given more time, we also would like to add an onscreen GUI, perhaps such as Dear Imgui.
 This would allow for more art directability, including controlling hair color, length, thickness, wind direction, etc.

 Lastly, we would have liked to have explored styling hair, such as playing with length or recreating specific hair styles.